Emotions are the essence of what makes us human. They impact our daily routines, our social interactions, our attention, perception, and memory.

 In our example, the respondent’s smile is rather obvious, ending up all to the right side of the “feature space”.
 Here, the classifier is very certain about the result of a smile and returns a solid 90%.
 In other cases, the classifier might be less confident about its performance.

-Feature classification is done for each emotion, Action Unit, and key feature independently – the classifier for smiles doesn’t know anything about the classifier for frowns, they are simply coded independent of each other.
+Feature classification is done for each emotion, Action Unit, and key feature independently – the classifier for smiles doesn’t know anything about the classifier for frowns, they are simply coded independently of each other.
 The good thing about this is that the automatic coding is accomplished much more objectively than manual coding where humans – particularly novice coders – tend to interpret the activation of an Action Unit in concert with other Action Units, which significantly alters the results.

 Before we dig deeper into the visualization and analysis of the facial classification results, we will have a peak into some guidelines and recommendations on how to collect best-in-class data.